tberkan/LambdaExcercises/src/README.md

 Lambdafy the code

 The code first fetches all the Tasks from a utility method getTasks.
-Once you have tasks, we filter all the reading tasks and extract the title field from the task.
+Once you have the tasks, we filter all the reading tasks and extract the title field from each.
 We add extracted title to a list and then finally return all the reading titles.
 # Hints
 Use Predicate<T> to filter the tasks.